andreventuravale/http-test/README.md

 #### The @only request variable

-Runs only that particular test
+Runs only that particular test.

 ```
 @only